nearform/react-browser-hooks/docs/guide.md

 <p>Status: {statis.online ? 'online' : 'offline'}<br/>
 ```

-The returned object has the following properties:
+Parameters:
+- callback (function): optional callback function

+Returns an object containing:
-- online: the current online status
+- online (boolean): the current online status
-- reason: the reason for this status
+- reason (string): the reason for this status

 A callback can be passed into the hook, which is called when online status changes